View Featured Offers >>

 SignalStar Multiplex IHC Troubleshooting Guide

-SignalStar Multiplex IHC Kits & Reagents are optimized and validated for both the manual protocol and BOND RX Fully Automated Research Stainer by Leica Biosystems protocol.
-However, if you need to troubleshoot your assay, please see the list below for potential issues, possible causes, and recommendations.
+SignalStar Multiplex IHC kits and reagents are optimized and validated for both the manual protocol and BOND RX Fully Automated Research Stainer by Leica Biosystems protocol.
+However, if you do need to troubleshoot your assay, please see the list of potential issues, possible causes, and recommendations below.

 Potential Issues